Last Updated on

 [newsletter_form button_label="Go!"] [newsletter_field name="email" label="Your best email"] [newsletter_field name="first_name" label="Your name"] [newsletter_field name="preference" number="2" label="Marketing news" checked="true"] [/newsletter_form]

-Field short codes support even the extra profile fields.
+Field shortcodes support even the extra profile fields, here you have an example:

 [newsletter_form button_label="Go!"] [newsletter_field name="email" label="Your best email"] [newsletter_field name="first_name" label="Your name"] [newsletter_field name="profile" number="1" label="City"] [/newsletter_form]